Body shape

 Human body shape is a complex phenomenon with sophisticated detail and function.
 The general shape or figure of a person is defined mainly by the molding of skeletal structures, as well as the distribution of muscles and fat.
 Skeletal structure grows and changes only up to the point at which a human reaches adulthood and remains essentially the same for the rest of their life.
 Growth is usually completed between the ages of 13 and 18, at which time the epiphyseal plates of long bones close, allowing no further growth (see Human skeleton).

 Many aspects of body shape vary with gender and the female body shape especially has a complicated cultural history.
 The science of measuring and assessing body shape is called anthropometry.

 Physiology

-During puberty, differentiation of the male and female body occurs for the purposes of reproduction.
+During puberty, differentiation of the male and female body occurs for the purpose of reproduction.
 In adult humans, muscle mass may change due to exercise, and fat distribution may change due to hormone fluctuations.
 Inherited genes play a large part in the development of body shape.